 The battery is a device that consists of one or more electrochemical cells with external connections for powering electrical appliances.
-When there are multiple batteries in a given circuit, they are either wired in parallel or series.
-Understanding the difference between series and parallel is crucial as they determine how batteries perform in different applications.
+When there are multiple batteries in a given circuit, they are either wired in parallel or series connection.
+Understanding the difference between series and the parallel connections is crucial as they determine how batteries perform in different applications.
 In this article, let us look at batteries’ series and parallel connection and when each method is appropriate.

 Table of Contents

 Batteries can either be connected in series, parallel or a combination of both.
 In a series circuit, electrons travel in one path and in the parallel circuit, they travel through many branches.
 The following sections will closely examine the series battery configuration and the parallel battery configuration.

 A set of batteries is said to be connected in series when the positive terminal of one cell is connected to the negative terminal of the succeeding cell.

 The overall emf of the battery is the algebraic sum of all individual cells connected in series.